urbanSpatial/Public-Policy-Analytics-Landing/README.md

 # Public Policy Analytics

-[Public Policy Analytics](https://urbanspatial.github.io/PublicPolicyAnalytics/) by Ken Steif explores data science as a planning tool to improve public-sector decision making.
-An introductory book on R, geospatial data science, and machine learning, this book covers several replicable use cases as described below.
+[Public Policy Analytics](https://urbanspatial.github.io/PublicPolicyAnalytics/) is a new book by Ken Steif, Ph.D that teaches at the intersection of data science and public policy.
+Designed for students studying City Planning and related disciplines, the book teaches both code and context toward improved public-sector decision making.
+Readers can expect an introduction to R, geospatial data science, and machine learning, coveyed through real world use cases of data science in government.

-The data for this book can be found in the [DATA](https://github.com/urbanSpatial/Public-Policy-Analytics-Landing/tree/master/DATA) folder on this repo and is organized by chapter.
-The tables below provide a description of each dataset and the original source when applicable.
-In many chapters, these datasets are read in directly from their respective open data sites.
-However, hosting them here allows readers to replicate the analysis even as APIs and sites changes.
+All of the book's data is free and open source compiled from across the web.
+Each chapter includes API calls that read data directly into R. However, for posterity, the [DATA](https://github.com/urbanSpatial/Public-Policy-Analytics-Landing/tree/master/DATA) folder on this repo has all the data, organized by chapter.
+The sections below provide a description of each dataset and the original source, when applicable.

 ### Chapter 1: Indicators for Transit Oriented Development